 Features and Benefits:

-- Maintenance-free and no usable space taken up
+- Takes up no usable space

 - Work well in rooms with vaulted or high ceilings

-- Wall mounted with a minimum height of 6′ above the floor
+- Wall-mounted with a minimum height of 6′ above the floor

 - Ceiling mounted application